FarronF/limerick-council-meetings/meetings/2018/05/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th April 2018.md

 to wildlife.
 Members expressed frustration at the difficulty in identifying who is in charge of the

 waterways and the need to support Limerick fishermen.
-It was agreed that the Council would--- 9
+It was agreed that the Council would
+---
+9

 write to the ESB and also refer this notice of motion to the Environmental Directorate,